schmitech/schmitech.github.io/_services/intelligent-chatbot.md

 ## Ready to Elevate Your Customer Service?

-Discover how our Chatbot Concierge service can transform your operations and customer interactions. **[Contact us](/contact)** to start your journey toward a smarter, more efficient future.
+Discover how an Intelligent Chatbot can transform your operations and customer interactions. **[Contact us](/contact)** to start your journey toward a smarter, more efficient future.